 The present research report has looked into the correlation between male infertility and the fluoride level in water, the occurrence of dental and skeletal fluorosis, [the volume and quality of] semen and the amount of fluoride contained therein.
 Results have shown that fluoride might be a leading cause of male infertility in regions with endemic fluorosis.

-Multigenerational evaluation of sodium fluoride in rats
+Reproductive toxic effects of ingestion of sodium fluoride in female rats

 Related Studies :